open-telemetry/opentelemetry.io/content/en/blog/2024/state-profiling.md

 other signals.
 This shift is still a work in progress, and is causing several breaking changes to the profiling section of the protocol.
-Note that this has no impact on the stable sections that make up the majority of the OTLP protocol, like metrics, spans, logs, resources, etc..
+Note that this has no impact on the stable sections that make up the majority of the OTLP protocol, like metrics, spans, logs, resources, etc.

 ## eBPF Agent Improvements